 - We’ve also visited Glasgow of course – and put together a comprehensive Glasgow guide for you

-- Heading even further north in Scotland, here are some ideas, including information on the epic North Coast 500 road trip, exploring the Highlands and Skye, and even whisky tasting!
+- Heading even further north in Scotland, here are some ideas, including information on the epic North Coast 500 road trip, exploring the Highlands and Skye,things to do in Inverness, and even whisky tasting!

 And that sums up our experience on the Caledonian Sleeper train service between London and Scotland!
 Have you ever considered travelling by overnight train in the UK?
 Have any questions for us?
 Let us know in the comments below!